DimakatsoSEMA/Hangman/README.md

 **What the project does?**
 - This is a game where one has to guess a word with limited lives (chances).
+- you will work with dictionaries, lists, and nested if statements.
+You will also work with the string and random Python modules

 **How to run it?**
 - You can copy the code and run it in Visual Studio Code (VS Code)